web3j/ion/README.md

 The associated Java smart contract wrappers reflect their respective Solidity smart contracts.

+You should use /resource/build.sh to compile the contracts

 For more background on smart contracts, refer to the [smart contracts](https://docs.web3j.io/smart_contracts.html) section of the docs.